Mastering Lockout/Tagout Procedures for Complex Systems

 Does the NEC code book cover lockout/tagout?

-While the NEC code book provides foundational requirements for safe electrical installations, such as the placement of disconnecting means, the detailed procedures for electrical safety-related work practices, including LOTO, are primarily covered in OSHA 1910.147 and NFPA 70E.
-These standards work together to ensure systems are both installed safely and maintained safely.
-Further electrician training in NFPA 70E is essential for mastering these practices.
+While the NEC code book provides foundational requirements for safe electrical installations (location of disconnecting means, clearances, etc.), detailed procedures for controlling hazardous energy (LOTO) are regulated by OSHA (29 CFR 1910.147) and further guided for electrical work by NFPA 70E.
+Those two resources together form the basis for a compliant, practical lockout/tagout program, and further electrician training in NFPA 70E is essential for mastering these practices.

 Continuing Education by State